-Answer: No. Effective with the 2011-12 school year, players may participate in organized '3 on 3 TOURNAMENTS" (such as Gus Macker Tournaments) in excess of the 50% limitation (2 in basketball).
-The permission is now written into the Basketball Sports Regulations in Regulation 4.4 and reads: "Participation in "3 on 3" tournaments (such as but not limited to "Gus Macker" tournaments) is not a violation OHSAA non-interscholastic Team Sports Regulation 7.5 for student-athletes".
+Answer: No. Players may participate in organized '3 on 3 TOURNAMENTS" (such as Gus Macker Tournaments) in excess of the 50% limitation (2) in basketball).
+The permission is now written into the Basketball Sports Regulations and reads: "Participation in "3 on 3" tournaments (such as but not limited to "Gus Macker" tournaments) is not a violation OHSAA non-interscholastic Team Sports Regulation 7.31 for student-athletes".
+This is NOT a permission for coaches to conduct "3 on 3" coaching sessions, drills or practices.

 How are players 'classified' when in Middle School/Junior High and High School relative to playing on non-interscholastic teams?
 Answer: Players are considered middle school/junior high until the beginning of their 9th grade year and are considered separate as it relates to participating on non-interscholastic teams.
 For example; 2 - 8th graders could participate on an "AAU" (non-interscholastic) team along with 2 - 9th graders from the same school.
 They are considered separate.
 Please keep in mind this cannot occur during the season of play.